 Eucerin Advanced Repair Dry Skin Lotion ($36 for 3)

 If you are not a fan of body lotions with a thick consistency, New York dermatologist Sapna Palep, MD recommends investing in this lotion because it’s suitable for those suffering from extreme dryness sans any signs of oiliness.

 “This lotion may be on the thinner side, but it has the ability to lock in moisture for up to 48 hours,” she says.
 “I’ve seen it wipe out alligator skin, which is hard to do.”

 According to a 1996 study published in the Journal of the American Academy of Dermatology, lactic acid is also an ingredient known for its impressive anti-aging properties.
-Study participants who used products containing 12-percent percent lactic acid, for example, were noted to have an improved appearance of lines and wrinkles.
+Study participants who used products containing 12-percent lactic acid, for example, were noted to have an improved appearance of lines and wrinkles.

-“This lotion is widely available at drugstores, is well tolerated, and is a little gentler on the skin than some other popular brands on the market,” she explains.
+Dr. Palep says this drugstore lotion is one of the most reliable products on the market.
+“This lotion is widely available at drugstores, it’s well tolerated, and it’s a little gentler on the skin than some other popular brands on the market,” she explains.
 “It also is available in an SPF 30 version, making it a great product to use in order to up your sun protection.”

-“This Biologique product is specifically formulated with glycoproteins and natural amino acids to help revitalize the skin,” he tells NewBeauty.
-“It also includes some hop to moisturize.”
+“This Biologique product is specifically formulated with glycoproteins and natural amino acids to help revitalize the skin.
+It also includes some hop to moisturize.”